 If you don’t want to crop your photo but want to make it the right dimensions, click Resize in the Basic Edits tab.
 This tool is also useful if you want to make different types of Facebook cover photos out of one photo.
 Uncheck the Keep proportions box to specify your own dimensions, but know that you run the risk of distorting your photo if its original dimensions are pretty far off from your desired final shape.
 If that’s the case, cropping is a better option.

-PicMonkey has a number of customizable templates that are already the perfect size for Facebook cover photos.
-If you’re looking for another way to size your own photo, hover over Design on the PicMonkey homepage and click Blank Canvas.
+PicMonkey has a number of customizable templates that are already the perfect size for all of your Facebook cover photo needs—both designer-created and blank.
+If you want to start your cover design from scratch, start with a pre-sized blank canvas.
 A number of blank templates with different dimensions will appear.
-Choose the Facebook Cover template to open it in the Editor, then right-click to replace the template photo with your own image.
+Choose the Facebook Cover template to open it in the Editor.

-If you’re looking for a ready-made design that you can tweak, Hover over Design and choose Templates.
-Click the Facebook cover tag to see all of the perfectly sized designs.
-When you find one you like, click it then click Customize to open it in the Editor and make it your own.
+If you’d prefer to begin your cover creation using a ready-made design that you can tweak, select Templates and search or browse until you find a design you’d like to start with.
+Click to open it in the Editor and begin making it your own by swapping in your own photos, words and graphics.
 Take a look at the Intro to Templates tutorial to learn more about customizing templates.

 Putting your cover photo on Facebook

-However you craft our new Facebook cover image, make sure to save it to your computer.
-You can also add it to Hub, in case you want to change it later without having to start all over.
-Once your image is saved, head to Facebook and log in.
+When you’re finished with your design, Export it to your computer.
+It’ll automatically save to your Hub as you work, so if you want to edit it later you can.
+Head to Facebook and log in.
 You’ll see a camera icon in the corner of the cover image field.
 Click it, then click Upload Photo to upload your new cover image from your computer.
 Presto!
 Your new cover photo is up and running.